Traces on Architects and Architecture

 Our (enterprise, system and software, respectively) architecture workshops have an emphasis on situated learning, where small teams work on creating a draft architecture, drawing on the models and guidance in visual architecting.
 We work iteratively, and weave concepts and architecting techniques into lectures/discussion that bookend work sessions.
 Hence, the order of lecture topics is driven by the concerns that are being addressed at that stage of the architecting process.
 This makes it a "non-traditional" format, but it is one that works well as it allows us to work end-to-end through the creation of a draft architecture.

-We primarily run in-house workshops, with a couple of open enrollment workshops each year.
-The next Software Architecture Workshop is scheduled in:
+We primarily run in-house workshops, with a few of open enrollment workshops each year.
+Upcoming open Software Architecture Workshops:

 Design Leadership and Other Skills Workshops